General EDHS Department FAQs

 The department attracts a wide variety of students, but most have an interest in emergency medical services, disaster management, public health, emergency management or the health professions as a career.

-If your job is flexible enough to allow you to have weekdays off to attend classes, it is possible.
+If your job is flexible enough to allow you to have weekdays off to attend undergraduate classes, it is possible.
 If you are a shift-worker, you will need to adjust your schedule to have weekdays free as the department does not have an “echo” program for courses.
-However, because of the academic rigor of coursework, students are discouraged from working full-time while pursuing a degree.
+However, because of the academic rigor of coursework, students are discouraged from working full-time while pursuing an undergraduate degree.

-Your transcript will have to be reviewed by the Registrar’s office for transferability to UMBC.
-If you have an AA degree from a Maryland community college, it is likely most of your courses will transfer.
+Your transcript will have to be reviewed by the Registrar’s office for transfer to UMBC.
+If you have an AA degree from a Maryland community college, it is likely most of your undergraduate courses will transfer.

 Yes.
 Scholarships are only for Maryland residents who are active career or volunteer firefighters, EMS, or rescue squad members.
 Available scholarships are: